vmware-archive/hillview/docs/userManual.md

 ### Loading data sets

+Hillview supports reading data from multiple data-sources.

 *TODO*

 The final UI for loading datasets is not yet implemented.
 Currently this UI consists in some buttons that load pre-defined datasets.

+#### Reading CSV files

+Hillview can read data from comma- or tab-separated files.

+*TODO*

+#### Reading data from SQL databases

+Hillview can read data from one or many SQL databases (any database that supports the JDBC standard for reading).

+*TODO*

 ### Table views